alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 knowing: `Optional::is` declares the whole Optional entry FIRST, so `#Empty::is(#Empty)` asks whether the receiver is empty; `Rational.of` declares its refined entry after the general one, so it is numbered second of the three and still read first.
-The `defaultingTo:` entry stands last, where a new entry goes — appending is what leaves every earlier number alone.
+Appending is the rule, because it leaves every earlier number alone — so the `defaultingTo:` entry is last only where nothing has been written since.
+Nine Overloads carry a refined entry written after one, and each of those is read first all the same: `Integer::raise`, `Rational::divide` and `Rational::raise`, `Algebraic::multiply`, the irrationals' `divide`, `Number.average` and the two `Number` extrema.

 **A body pulls its whole transitive reach into every bundle.** A Method is emitted into a Program that reaches it, and so is everything its body calls.